kousuke-nakano/turbotutorials/source/_sources/01turborvb_manual/07tutorial/02_01Li-dimer/tutorial.rst

 .. warning::

     For a real run (i.e., for a peer-reviewed paper), one should optimize variational parameters much more carefully.
-We recommend that one consult to an expert or a developer of TurboRVB, or carefully read the :ref:`turborvbtutorial_98` part.
+We recommend that one consult to an expert or a developer of TurboRVB, or carefully read the :ref:`optimization` part.

 .. _turborvbtutorial_0201_04: